KaliedaRik/sc-screen-recorder/README.md

 + The MVP makes use of Google's selfie-segmentation [MediaPipe solution](https://ai.google.dev/edge/mediapipe/solutions/guide).
 The code is not very efficient at the moment ... don't shake your head too vigorously! ... but needs must.

 + The MVP video recording functionality is primitive - the video output is restricted to `video/webm` and `video/mp4`.
 Adding codec metadata to the mix is manual (and risky!)

++ On initial visit to the web page the "Head" modal camera dropdown, and the "Record" modal microphone dropdown appear empty.
+This is because we don't request access to these things until further action is taken ("use head" and "start recording").
+Everything seems to work, but it's not a nice UX.